errorcodezero/errorcodezero.dev/src/content/blog/bottom-up-parser-example.md

 ```

 As you can see, we managed to work our way from the bottom which is our string and
 all the way up to the root of the parse tree.
+With this finished parse tree, we can
+go on to create our stack.